 Step 3: Plan Project Tasks Efficiently

-Next step is to define the series of tasks and activities that need to be completed in order to accomplish each deliverable.
+The next step is to define the series of tasks and activities that need to be completed in order to accomplish each deliverable.
 And for each task, identify the specific amount of time it will take, the resources it will need, and who will be held in charge for its successful completion.

-Use an online project management software or a Gantt chart tool to make this process as effective as possible.
+Use an online project management software or a Gantt chart tool to make this process as effective as possible

 Step 4: Identify and Assign Resources

 After defining specific tasks, it is important to know what resources you would need to complete the project successfully.
 Before you get a clear picture of how you can allocate resources across various project tasks, it is important to know the basic resources needed.
 A few of them are: